CERTCC/Vultron/docs/topics/process_models/model_interactions/index.md

     Here, we carry a similar distinction into the CVD process.
     Some facts about a case are participant-specific, while others are global to the case, or participant-agnostic.

-Some aspects of the MPCVD process are Participant-agnostic (i.e., they represent a global state of the case), while others are specific to a Participant.
+Some aspects of the Vultron process are Participant-agnostic (i.e., they represent a global state of the case), while others are specific to a Participant.
 Specifically, the [RM](../rm/) process is unique to each Participant, while the [EM](../em/index.md) process is global to all Participants in a case.
 The [CS](../cs/index.md) process is a hybrid: some aspects are Participant-agnostic, while others are Participant-specific, which we will discuss in more detail below.

 Interactions between all these processes affect the overall MPCVD process for a case.
 The following diagram illustrates this distinction.